Nozbe/WatermelonDB/docs/Advanced/AdvancedFields.md

 ## Custom observable fields

 You're in advanced [RxJS](https://github.com/ReactiveX/rxjs) territory now!
+You have been warned.

 Say, you have a Post model that has many Comments.
 And a Post is considered to be "popular" if it has more than 10 comments.